OP Mainnet

 In many cases a decentralized application requires the services of other contracts.
 For example, Perpetual v.
 2 (opens in a new tab) cannot function without Uniswap v.
 3 (opens in a new tab).

 If that is the case you can use mainnet forking (opens in a new tab).
-It works with OP Mainnet.
+It works with Metal L2.
 Alternatively, you can connect to our test network if those contracts are also deployed there (in many cases they are).